 There already exists a strong tradition of medical and public health professional practice in initiating programmes for change within the area of road safety (Breen, 2004; ETSC, 2009).
 This represents a strong advantage in gaining support for bringing about change.
-The medical profession have acted as opinion leaders and encouraged politicians to promote legislation which introduced traffic safety measures in a number of Member States.
+The medical profession have acted as opinion leaders and encouraged politicians to promote legislation, which introduced traffic safety measures in a number of Member States.
 For example, medical organisations have been particularly instrumental in convincing politicians about the merits of seat belts, child restraints and motorcycle safety helmets and about the need for vigorous enforcement of laws requiring their usage.
 The WHO proposed that the health sector takes on a more proactive role and brings road traffic injuries back into its core business.
 The EU health policymakers should take a similar approach.

 At a European level, the EU regularly adopts health strategies, the most recent being 'Together for Health- A Strategic Approach for the EU 2008-2013'.
 This current strategy includes four main principles: shared health values, links between health and economic prosperity, strengthening the EU's voice in global health; and 'integration'.
-According to the

-EU Treaty, the EC is required to make sure that a high level of health protection is ensured in 'the definition and implementation of all Community Policies and Activities (European Commission, 2007).
+According to the EU Treaty, the EC is required to make sure that a high level of health protection is ensured in 'the definition and implementation of all Community Policies and Activities (European Commission, 2007).
 Transport policy is not listed as one of the key priorities.
-However it is mentioned briefly within the context of tackling obesity and the need to promote physical activity.
+However, it is mentioned briefly within the context of tackling obesity and the need to promote physical activity.
 The strategy has three strategic objectives: good health in ageing Europe, protecting people from health threats and supporting dynamic health systems and new technologies.

-However the need to include road traffic deaths or serious injuries has been overlooked in this strategy.
+However, the need to include road traffic deaths or serious injuries has been overlooked in this strategy.
 One road safety issue, namely the safety of vulnerable road users, is identified as a priority for action in a 2007 Recommendation adopted by Member State governments on the prevention of injury and promotion of safety (Council Recommendation, 2007).
-Clearly there is a need for the EU to communicate the benefits of countermeasures in reducing road risk in terms of public health and cost savings to the European citizens in the next EU Health Strategy.
+Clearly, there is a need for the EU to communicate the benefits of countermeasures in reducing road risk in terms of public health and cost savings to the European citizens in the next EU Health Strategy.
 Road safety needs to be integrated into the EU Health Strategy.

-From the transport perspective, the European Commission's Directorate General (DG) MOVE has an objective within the "Road Safety Policy Orientations" to "improving emergency and post injury services".
+From the transport perspective, the European Commission's Directorate General (DG) MOVE has an objective within the "Road Safety Policy Orientations" to "improve emergency and post injury services".
 The EC notes that road injuries "have been recognised as a major public health concern at international level, in particular by the World Health Organization and in the framework of the UN Decade of Action for road safety (European Commission, 2010)."
 Here, the European Commission proposes that different actions are needed to target serious injury including for example on the safety of the vehicle and of infrastructure, ITS, the availability of emergency aid, the speed and coordination of intervention, the efficiency of first aid and rehabilitation (European Commission, 2010).
 The "Policy Orientations" commit to preparing a "global strategy of action to tackle serious injury and first aid (European Commission, 2010)."
-The EC stress the need to make progess on anEU common definition for serious injury and launched a public consultation in April 2012. on the development of a serious injury strategy (European Commission, 2012).
+The EC stress the need to make progress on an EU common definition for serious injury and so it launched a public consultation in April 2012 on the development of a serious injury strategy (European Commission, 2012).
+In 2013, the first milestone towards a serious injury strategy was adopted, including a common EU definition of a serious injury (ETSC, 2015).

-England: Health Strategy Include Road Safety Indicators
+Box 5: England: Health Strategy Include Road Safety Indicators